Alexander I, Emperor of All Russia

 Maria Antonovna Naryshkina, Alexander’s long-term mistress; Credit – Wikipedia

 As Emperor, Alexander’s father Paul agreed with the practices of autocracy and tried to prevent liberal ideas in the Russian Empire.
 He did not tolerate freedom of thought or resistance against autocracy.
 Because he overly taxed the nobility and limited their rights, the Russian nobles, by increasing numbers, were against him.
 Paul’s reign was becoming increasingly despotic.
 Eventually, the nobility reached their breaking point.
 As early as the end of 1797, rumors began swirling of a coup d’état being prepared by the nobility.
-It is probable that Alexander knew of the coup d’état plans.
+Alexander probably knew of the coup d’état plans.

-Afraid of intrigues and assassination plots, Paul disliked the Winter Palace where he never felt safe so he had the fortified Mikhailovsky Castle built in Saint Petersburg.
+Afraid of intrigues and assassination plots, Paul disliked the Winter Palace where he never felt safe so he fortified Mikhailovsky Castle in Saint Petersburg.
 In February 1801, Paul and his family moved into Mikhailovsky Castle.
 On the night of March 23, 1801, only forty days after moving into the castle, a group of conspirators charged into Paul’s bedroom, forced him to abdicate, and then strangled and trampled him to death.
 Alexander, who probably knew about the coup but not the murder plot, succeeded as Alexander I, Emperor of All Russia at the age of 23.

 When Alexander was informed about the murder of his father, he sobbed.
 One of the conspirators told Alexander, “Time to grow up!
 Go and rule!”
 Alexander went out on the palace balcony to show himself to the troops and said: “My father died of apoplexy.
 I will be like my grandmother.”
 None of the conspirators of the coup d’état that resulted in the murder of Emperor Paul were punished.
-On the first day of his reign, Alexander freed 12,000 prisoners who had been sentenced by his father to prison or exile without a trial.
+On the first day of his reign, Alexander freed 12,000 prisoners sentenced by his father to prison or exile without a trial.
 Within a month, Alexander began restoring freedoms that his father revoked.
 Alexander and Elizabeth Alexeievna were crowned on September 15, 1801, at the Assumption Cathedral in the Moscow Kremlin.

 Illumination at Soboronaya Square in the Moscow Kremlin on the occasion of the coronation of Alexander I by Fyodor Yakovlevich Alekseyev, 1802; Credit – Wikipedia